Second Session, 43rd Parliament

 Hon.
 Josie Osborne: First of all, I just want to acknowledge the seriousness of the situation that the member raises.

-I do know the member understands I cannot talk about specific cases.
+I do know the member understands that I cannot talk about specific cases.
 I cannot talk about court cases, particularly in the House.
 That is why we have been working together as best that we can.
 I continue to make that commitment to him and to do everything that I can through my office to support him and his work with his constituents.

 We all know that anybody who is facing issues with patient care is strongly encouraged to reach out to the patient care quality office at the relevant health authority.
-There are processes in place, and for anybody facing situations that might be regarding their concerns around that care, that is the proper format to follow.
+There are processes in place.

 Surrey School District